yyjtech/code-of-conduct/reporting_guidelines.md

 * Nothing (if we determine no violation occurred).
 * A private reprimand from the working group to the individual(s) involved.
 * A public reprimand.
-* An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or IRC).
+* An imposed vacation (i.e. asking someone to "take a week off" from the group).
-* A permanent or temporary ban from some or all YYJTech spaces (events, meetings, mailing lists, Slack, etc.)
+* A permanent or temporary ban from some or all YYJTech spaces.
 * A request for a public or private apology.
 * A request to engage in mediation and/or an accountability plan.
 * We’ll respond within one week to the person who filed the report with either a